All Episodes

 I know it's staged.

-I've seen Anderson Cooper with weird blue screen, green screen stuff, claiming he was there.
+I've seen Anderson Cooper with weird blue screen, green screen stuff claiming he was there.

 I just don't know exactly what they staged.

-You know the official story's a fraud.
+You know, the official story is a fraud.

 But then when a top expert like this guy starts investigating it, he's been threatened by the FBI at his house, now barred from being able to ask questions at school board.